 Also specifically excluded from the definition of construction and demolition debris is solid waste (including what otherwise would be construction and demolition debris) resulting from any processing that renders individual waste components unrecognizable, such as pulverizing or shredding, at a facility that is not a department-approved C&D debris processing facility.
 Also, waste contained in an illegal disposal site may be considered C&D debris if the department determines that such waste is similar in nature and content to C&D debris.

 Land Clearing Debris

-This is vegetative matter, soil and rock resulting from activities such as land clearing and grubbing, utility line maintenamce or seasonal or storm-related cleanup such as trees, stumps, brush and leaves and including wood chips generated from these materials.
-Land clearing debris does not inlclude yard waste which has been collected at the curbside.
+This is vegetative matter, soil and rock resulting from activities such as land clearing and grubbing, utility line maintenance or seasonal or storm-related cleanup such as trees, stumps, brush and leaves and including wood chips generated from these materials.
+Land clearing debris does not include yard waste which has been collected at the curbside.

 Construction and Demolition Debris Landfills in New York State

 As of November 2013, there were 113 registered Land Clearing Debris Landfills and 12 regulated Construction and Demolition Debris Landfills.
-The registered C&D landfills are required to be three acres or less and to have, at a minimum, a compacted soil final cover within 180 days of cessation of waste acceptance.
-The permitted C&D landfills are generally greater than three acres and are required, at a minimum, to have a single composite liner with a leachate collection and removal system.
-In 2010, the regulated C&D debris landfills of three acres or less must have, at a minimum, a low-permeability compacted soil base.
+The registered land clearing debris landfills are required to be three acres or less and to have, at a minimum, a compacted soil final cover within 180 days of cessation of waste acceptance.
+The permitted C&D debis landfills greater than three acres are required, at a minimum, to have a single composite liner with a leachate collection and removal system.
+Permitted C&D debris landfills of three acres or less must have, at a minimum, a low-permeability compacted soil base.